Categorical primitive forms of Calabi-Yau $A_\infty$-categories with semi-simple cohomology: Introduction

 Under some conditions, detailed in Assumption \ref{ass:co}, we can use $\mathcal{CO}$ and the duality map

-to pull-back the integral grading operator on $QH^\bullet(M)$ to a grading operator denoted by $\mu^\CO$ on the Hochschild homology $HH_\bullet\Big(D^b\big({\sf Fuk}(M)\big)\Big)$.
-This corresponds, using Theorems~\ref{thm:main} and \ref{thm:main2}, to a categorical primitive form denoted by $\zeta^{\CO}\in \mathcal{V}^{D^b\big({\sf Fuk}(M)\big)}$.
+to pull-back the integral grading operator on $QH^\bullet(M)$ to a grading operator denoted by $\mu^\CO$ on the Hochschild homology $HH_\bullet\big({\sf Fuk}(M)\big)$.
+This corresponds, using Theorems~\ref{thm:main} and \ref{thm:main2}, to a categorical primitive form denoted by $\zeta^{\CO}\in \mathcal{V}^{{\sf Fuk}(M)}$.

-\begin{thm}~ Let $M$ be a symplectic manifold such that its Fukaya category $D^b\big({\sf Fuk}(M)\big)$ and the closed-open map $\CO$ satisfy Assumption \ref{ass:co}.
-Assume furthermore that $HH^\bullet \Big( D^b\big({\sf Fuk}(M)\big) \Big)$ is semi-simple.
-Then the big quantum cohomology of $M$ is isomorphic to the formal Frobenius manifold $\mathcal{M}_{\zeta^{\CO}}$ associated with the pair $\Big( \mathcal{V}^{D^b\big({\sf Fuk}(M)\big)}, \zeta^\CO\Big)$.
-In particular, the category $D^b\big({\sf Fuk}(M)\big)$ together with the closed-open map $\mathcal{CO}$ determine the big quantum cohomology of $M$. \end{thm}
+\begin{thm}~ Let $M$ be a symplectic manifold such that its Fukaya category ${\sf Fuk}(M)$ and the closed-open map $\CO$ satisfy Assumption \ref{ass:co}.
+Assume furthermore that $HH^\bullet \Big( {\sf Fuk}(M) \Big)$ is semi-simple.
+Then the big quantum cohomology of $M$ is isomorphic to the formal Frobenius manifold $\mathcal{M}_{\zeta^{\CO}}$ associated with the pair $\Big( \mathcal{V}^{{\sf Fuk}(M)}, \zeta^\CO\Big)$.
+In particular, the category ${\sf Fuk}(M)$ together with the closed-open map $\mathcal{CO}$ determine the big quantum cohomology of $M$. \end{thm}

 As we will see in Section~\ref{sec:fukaya}, compact toric manifolds for which the potential function $\mathfrak{PO}$ (in the notation of \cite{FOOO}, sometimes also called Landau--Ginzburg potential) has only non-degenerate critical points are examples of symplectic manifolds for which the above theorem applies to.
-In the case when $M$ is Fano, the potential non-degenerate critical points for a generic choice of symplectic form (see \cite[Proposition 8.8]{FOOO1}).
+For example, in the case when $M$ is toric Fano, the potential $\mathfrak{PO}$ has non-degenerate critical points for a generic choice of symplectic form invariant under the torus action (see \cite[Proposition 8.8]{FOOO1}).

 We would like to point out, that in our proof of Theorem \ref{thm:main2} we calculate the $R$-matrix of the Frobenius manifold associated to the grading $\mu$.
 Therefore, using the Givental group action (see \cite{P}) and Teleman's reconstruction theorem \cite{T} we should be able to recover the higher genus Gromov--Witten invariants from $\mu^\CO$ as well.
 We will investigate this further in the future.